CSE-110-Group-29/Electric-Pomato/specs/adrs/020421-tasklist-class-backend.md

     - Annika: perform exploratory coding in the TaskList.js script and work on edge cases for both the TaskList and TaskListUI classes.
     - Teresa: stylize the TaskList code.
     - Enrique: Not part of the group that’s implementing the code for the task list, but he will be writing unit tests for the TaskList class.
+7. The TaskList component of our application will contain three parts (files): EditableTaskList.js, EditableTaskListBody.js, EditableTaskListInput.js.
+    - EditableTaskList.js: serves at the wrapper container for the body and input files below.
+    - EditableTaskListBody.js: acts as the container for the tasks that were added - is able to edit, save, cancel, and remove tasks.
+    - EditableTaskListInput.js: acts as the container for the bottom input section of the task list.
+This was previously AddRow.
-7. There should be two different task lists: one that's view-only and one that's editable.
+9. There should be two different task lists: one that's view-only and one that's editable.
     - The view-only task list should be the task list that simply displays upcoming and completed tasks to the user.
     - The editable task should only appear once the user clicks on the pencil icon to edit.
     -  UPDATE: after re-evaluating the decision drivers in our High Fidelity Design ADR, the development team chose to only enable the editable task list during the initial start TaskList page (before pressing "Start My Day").
 Once again, we want to keep the logic of the overall application straightforward and intuitive for the user.
 Moreover, permitting the user to create more tasks after completing the initial task list defeats the purpose of the "Start My Day."